 Doug Christensen has served as commissioner of education for the State of Nebraska, making him the chief executive officer of the Nebraska State Board of Education since 1994.
 Prior to becoming the commissioner of education, Dr. Christensen served as superintendent of schools in North Platte (Nebraska), Colby (Kansas), and Bloomfield (Nebraska).
 In addition, he has been an instructor in secondary education at the University of Nebraska-Lincoln.
 Dr. Christensen is the author of numerous publications in the fields of policy, leadership standards for learning, school improvement, and accountability.
 Dr. Christensen received his M.A. and Ph.D. in Education from the University of Nebraska–Lincoln.

-Jody Isernhagen is Associate Professor of Educational Administration at the University of Nebraska-Lincoln.
-She received a M.A. in curriculum and instruction and Ed.D. in administration, curriculum, and instruction from Virginia Polytechnic Institute.
+Jody Isernhagen is an associate professor of Educational Administration at the University of Nebraska-Lincoln.
+She received an M.A. in curriculum and instruction and Ed.D. in administration, curriculum, and instruction from Virginia Polytechnic Institute.
 Dr. Isernhagen is the co-author of three books and numerous articles on school leadership and improving schools.
 Recent publications have appeared in the Journal for School Improvement, T.H.E.
 Journal, Technology Horizons in Education, and The Rural School.
-Dr. Isernhagen was the state representative to U.S. Department of Education National School Design Conference.
-She was also the Convener of the National Council of Professors of Educational Administration.
+Dr. Isernhagen was the state representative of the U.S. Department of Education National School Design Conference.
+She was also the convener of the National Council of Professors of Educational Administration.
 In 1997, she received both The University Council for Educational Administration Excellence in Education Award and the Nebraska Council of School Administrators Distinguished Service Award.